Posted on Thursday, 22ⁿᵈ July, 2021

 The outcome of the first session was the creation of three standards.
 These three standards meant Anglican Care had a clear and measurable framework to adhere to, to create a complete dining experience.

-The Anglican Care standards are closely aligned to the New Aged Care Standards which came into effect in July 2019.
+The Anglican Care standards are closely aligned to the New aged care standards which came into effect in July 2019.

 Barry also said it gave the organisation a way to gauge the effectiveness of the actions we took.